 Cook on manual high pressure for 40 minutes.
-When done, do a quick pressure release.
+When done, do 10 minutes natural pressure release.

-After the meat and vegetables are done, quickly release the pressure.
-Take the roast and veggies out.
+After the meat and vegetables are done, take the roast and veggies out.
 You can put then on a serving plate and cover with foil to keep warm.